 Before a vital play-off semi-final against West Bromwich Albion, Villa rested a host of players.
+Most would have predicted that especially those who like to bet royal ascot 2020.
 Jack Grealish, Tammy Abraham, Tyrone Mings and John McGinn were all given the day off.
 Alan Hutton returned to captain the side on what looks likely to be his final appearance in a Villa shirt.

 Kortney Hause and Henri Lansbury also returned from injuries to start the game.

 Though, with many defensive alterations, Norwich made their early pressure count.
 Teemu Pukki grabbed his 29th of the campaign.
 The Canaries – transformed this term – opened the scoring with a brilliantly worked goal in front of the Holte End.